jonnonz1/nz-statute-book/acts/public/1996/dog-control-act-1996.md

 (3) Nothing in this section shall authorise any dog control officer or dog ranger to enter on any land or premises other than a public place without the consent (express or implied) of the occupier or person in apparent charge of the land or premises.

 ### 51 Offences relating to collars, labels, and discs
-(1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $3,000 who, with intent to deceive,—
-  (a) removes from a dog a collar bearing a label or disc issued under this Act; or (b) removes any such label or disc attached to any collar worn by any dog; or (c) attaches to any dog or has in that person's keep any dog wearing any such label or disc issued in respect of another dog; or
+(1) Every person commits an offence and is liable on conviction to a fine not exceeding $3,000 who, with intent to deceive,— (a) removes from a dog a collar bearing a label or disc issued under this Act; or (b) removes any such label or disc attached to any collar worn by any dog; or (c) attaches to any dog or has in that person's keep any dog wearing any such label or disc issued in respect of another dog; or